Padre Pio Chapel: The Sacred Haven in Quezon City

 The relatively unscathed condition of these structures provides a glimpse into the district’s historical architecture and urban development before and after the war.

-ABOVE: At night, the Carriedo Fountain in Santa Cruz, Manila, shines under soft lights, bringing out its timeless beauty and historic charm.
+ABOVE: At night, the Carriedo Fountain in Santa Cruz, Manila, shines under soft lights, bringing out its timeless beauty and historic charm—this photo was taken in 2018.

-ABOVE: At night, the Carriedo Fountain in Santa Cruz, Manila, shines under soft lights, bringing out its timeless beauty and historic charm.
+ABOVE: At night, the Carriedo Fountain in Santa Cruz, Manila, shines under soft lights, bringing out its timeless beauty and historic charm—this photo was taken in 2018.

 Santa Cruz is home to several notable religious buildings that highlight the district’s diverse spiritual landscape.
 Apart from the Santa Cruz Church, the Archdiocesan Shrine of Espiritu Santo and the Bethel Knox United Methodist Church are prominent institutions in the area.
 Each of these buildings reflects the rich spiritual and cultural heritage of the district, contributing to its vibrant and varied religious life.